Sharing Perspectives: What is new in the field of liver decompensation with hepatic encephalopathy (HE)?

 Discussion will include the importance of effective and standardised long-term management, a nurse's perspective on practical care, and recent advances in this field including new data from King's College London discussing management techniques for patients on the transplant list.

 Register now to become part of a synergistic team working to improve outcomes in HE and to educate nurses, patients and caregivers whilst developing the necessary tools to facilitate effective long-term management strategies for HE.

 1. Shawcross et al. Eur J Gastroenterol Hepatol.
 2016 Feb; 28(2): 146–152.

 2. Bajaj et al. Am J Gastroenterol.
 2011 Sep; 106(9): 1646–1653.

-This webinar is sponsored and funded by Norgine Ltd. and may contain some promotional information.
+This webinar is sponsored and funded by Norgine Ltd. and may contain some product information.

 Prescribing information will be included within the presentations.

 Associate Professor - Department of Internal Medicine, Virginia Commonwealth University, USA

 Active in research, Dr Bajaj has served as a principal or co-investigator for numerous clinical trials in hepatic encephalopathy, chronic liver disease and microbiome.
 He is an Associate Editor for the American Journal of Gastroenterology and Journal of Clinical and Experimental Hepatology and is on the editorial board for Journal of Hepatology and Liver Transplantation.

 Dr Bajaj is the Chairperson for the North American Consortium for Study of End-stage Liver Disease and is the President of the International Society for Hepatic Encephalopathy and Nitrogen Metabolism.